bahmutov/schema-shot/README.md

 If you want to see the schema and save it, run the tests with `SHOW=1 npm test`

+## Arrays

+When training with arrays

+* All items in the array must pass the schema derived from the first object

 ## Difference with snapshot testing

 The schema shots do not store the direct information.
 A good example is